Exploring consciousness partnership, quantum field dynamics, and the relationship

 A deeper dive into J.C.R.
 Licklider's specific role in creating the internet.
 Before touching

-a computer, Licklider spent 15 years mapping how brains tune into sound frequencies—studying
+a computer, Licklider spent 15 years mapping how brains tune into sound frequencies, studying

 biological receiver systems.
 He called his network vision "Intergalactic" and framed computing

 as "symbiosis."
-His breakthrough wasn't networking—it was time-sharing, proving multiple access
+His breakthrough wasn't networking.
+It was time-sharing, proving multiple access

 points could tune into shared resources like radios receiving broadcasts.
 The psychologist succeeded